Ramb0a/awesome-confidential-computing/README.md

 > Enarx aims to minimize the trust relationships required when executing applications, meaning that the only components which need to be trusted are: the CPU and associated firmware, the workload itself, and the Enarx middleware, which is fully open source and auditable.

+**the problem with "trusting the CPU + firmware" are - what if you can't trust the CPU and firmware - ala the secret operating system to which you have no access**

 * provides a WebAssembly runtime, based on [wasmtime](https://github.com/bytecodealliance/wasmtime)
 * designed to work across silicon architectures transparently to the user